mole3421278/Daibotuten-futures-trading-optimizer-bot/README.md

 To create the API key go to https://www.binance.com/en/my/settings/api-management and be sure that the API key has a tick on:
 - Enable Futures

+If you don't know how to create your API key, follow this simple guide: https://www.binance.com/en/support/faq/360002502072

 # Devs Fee
 There is a fee of 5 usdt to activate the bot.